netdata/netdata/docs/visualize/create-dashboards.md

 ## What's next?

-While it's useful to see real-time metrics on flexible dashboards, you need ways to know exactly when anomaly strikes.
+While it's useful to see real-time metrics on flexible dashboards, you need ways to know precisely when anomaly strikes.
 Every Netdata Agent comes with a health watchdog that uses [alarms](/docs/monitor/configure-alarms.md) and [notifications](/docs/monitor/enable-notifications.md) to notify you of issues seconds after they strike.